The clients that make Countingup – SEASONED: Nothing But Fries

 Matt says, ‘Countingup has given us the ease and peace of mind to be able to concentrate on growing our business without having to track finances.
 It has helped us to keep our finances on track and not slip into debt as so many new businesses do.’

 Would Matt recommend Countingup to other new catering and hospitality companies who want to simplify the day-to-day running of their business?

 ‘The relationship Countingup has with their customers is nothing like any other company’.
 Matt’s a particular fan of Countingup’s policy of running customer surveys.
-He says, ‘It’s this process of taking decisions out of the boardroom and putting them into the hands of the clientele that, I believe, will quickly make Countingup one of the biggest online banking and accountancy companies’.
+He says, ‘It’s this process of taking decisions out of the boardroom and putting them into the hands of the clientele that, I believe, will quickly make Countingup one of the biggest financial tools for small businesses’.